beaukinstler/fswd-item-catelog2-with-pg/README.md

 - don't allow root remote login
 - setup a user for 'grader' for the Udacity grader, and allow login with a private key, and grant sudo rights
 - ssh port is change from the default of 22
-- the UFW is configured to only allow ntp, ssh (custom port) and http trafic
+- the UFW is configured to only allow ntp, ssh (custom port) and http traffic

-Finally, I had to alter this app to get it working with PostgresSQL, and running on the server.
+Finally, I had to alter this app to get it working with PostgreSQL, and running on the server.
 In my case, I had to update my google API credentials to allow for the OAuth to originate from my new server.
 Since google doesn't allow IPs to be listed, I did have to add a domain name.
 I am using dev.beaukinstler.com.
 As long as that URL is used, the Google OAuth will be available.